Toilet training tips

 Ensure a calm environment

-The key is to relax not distract the child.
+The key is to relax and not distract the child.
 Consider the following:

 - Singing potty songs (for example, sitting on the potty)